 To protect your sending reputation and our own, we carefully monitor abuse reports so that we can immediately pinpoint any problems as they arise.
 If we detect a problem, we can re-distribute email delivery to different servers and IP addresses while we investigate the account in question.

 If you are investigated for an abuse report, you need to show that you've collected your list legitimately and that the complaint against you was made in error.
-If we aren't absolutely sure that the complaint was a mistake, we will likely have to shut down your account until you've taken steps to improve your list.
+If we can't be sure that the complaint was a mistake, we will likely have to shut down your account until you've taken steps to improve your list.

 Common Reasons For Abuse Reports

-Some abuse reports are the result of a subscriber marking mail as spam either by mistake or because they don't realize that marking mail as spam usually generates an abuse report.
+Some abuse reports are the result of a subscriber marking mail as spam either by mistake or because they don't realize that marking mail as spam actually generates an abuse report.

 - Stale Lists

-The marketer collected emails legitimately through an opt-in form on their site, but took too long to contact the list.
-People receive full-blown email newsletters and they don't remember opting in two years ago.
+The marketer collected emails legitimately through an opt-in form on their site, but didn't contact them soon after.
+A subscriber could receive a newsletter they don't remember signing up for two years ago.

 The marketer has a list of email addresses from customers who have purchased products from them in the past.
-Now, they want to start emailing them but instead of asking people to join their email marketing list, they just start sending.
+They want to email them but instead of asking purchasers to join their email marketing list, they just add them and send.

 Trade Show or Third Party Lists